OpenPodcar/OpenPodcar/README.md

 To access the underside of the vehicle, this requires the help of at least three people.

 - Material: 2 axle stands, 2 jacks
-- Bring in two axle stands as high as 75cm each
+- Bring in two axle stands and set them as high as 75cm each
 - Place the two axle stands about one meter away from the front and back wheels, both in the same side of the vehicle, as shown in the picture below.

 	<p align="center">